The Waimakariri Light Party falls under the direction of the Reflections Community Trust, a charitable trust set up in 2002 and based in Kaiapoi.

 The Waimakariri Light Party is now in its 16th year, having provided to the community a safe alternative to Halloween since 2004.
 Starting from extremely humble beginnings of around 350 attendees – the event has now grown to more than 5,000 preschoolers, children, youth and families attending each year.
 The Light Party has become an iconic Waimakariri event for families, and although based in Kaiapoi, (Wylie Park is the most suitable venue in the Waimakariri area for the nature and size of the event) it is truly a Waimakariri wide event with participants attending from Kaiapoi (44%), Rangiora (24%), Woodend (9.5%), and with 13% attending from northern Christchurch suburbs.
 (Figures taken from 2019 survey of event.)

 Waimakariri Mayor Dan Gordon will officially open the event at 4.30pm.
-The fun at the Waimakariri Light Party will kick-off with a multitude of entertainment including bungees, bouncy castles, bumper boats, pony rides, climbing walls, mini jeeps, water walkers and Pedalmania crazy bikes.
+The fun at the Waimakariri Light Party will kick-off with a multitude of entertainment including bungees, bouncy castles, pony rides, climbing walls, mini jeeps, water walkers and Pedalmania crazy bikes.
 A highlight of the night will be a non-scary fancy dress competition, followed by a fancy-dress parade.
 Additional entertainment will include a dog agility display by the Waimakariri Dog Training Club, and various stage performances.
 Clowns (Silly Billy Clown and Lieutenant Lou Lou), and magician, Josh Grimaldi, will be roaming around the event interacting with attendees.

 Food will be available to purchase during the event from many community group food stalls and commercial good stalls.